DownArrows/dab/README.md

     - `deleted`: 1 if user is marked as deleted (will not be scanned or included in reports anymore)
     - `hidden`: 1 if user is scanned but not shown in reports
     - `inactive`: 1 if considered inactive
+    - `last_scan`: UNIX timestamp of the last time this user was scanned
     - `new`: 1 until all reachable pages of comments of that user have been saved
     - `position`: reddit-specific ID of the position in the pages of comments of that user
  - `users`: view of the `user_archive` table without deleted users,